spine/spine.site/app/views/docs/models.md

     var contact = new Contact({first_name: "Joe"});
     contact.save();

-When a record is saved, Spine automatically creates an ID if it doesn't already exist.
+When a record is saved, Spine automatically creates a simple client ID if it doesn't already exist.

-    assertEqual( contact.id, "AD9408B3-1229-4150-A6CC-B507DFDF8E90" )
+    assertEqual( contact.id, "c-1" )

 You can use this ID to retrieve the saved record using `find()`.